Beaumont-Wilshire Neighborhood Guide

 Getting Around

 With a Walk Score of 78, Beaumont-Wilshire is a pedestrian-friendly neighborhood where many errands can be accomplished on foot.
 Public transit is convenient, with TriMet Bus #24 running along Fremont Street and Bus #75 connecting residents to major hubs along 42nd Avenue.
-Cyclists love the easy-to-navigate streets, making biking an effortless way to get around.
+Cyclists love the easy-to-navigate streets and the 6 miles of bike routes, making biking an effortless way to get around.
 For those commuting downtown, the drive is a quick 19 minutes, offering a perfect balance between a peaceful residential setting and city accessibility.
 Whether you’re walking, biking, or hopping on public transit, getting around here is a breeze.

 Schools*